Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Theoretical framework

 \subsection{Breathing oscillations}

-The breathing oscillations are originally defined as compressive oscillations of fluids; especially, in spherical systems, they mean the monopole oscillations in the sense of the multipole expansion.
-However, in anisotropic systems, the monopole oscillations are inseparably mixed with incompressive oscillations (e.g. the quadrupole oscillations)~\cite{2007-01-TMTN}, and we need to redefine the breathing oscillations as the mixtures of those oscillations.
+The breathing oscillations are originally defined as compressive oscillations of fluids.
+Especially in spherical systems, they indicate the monopole oscillations in terms of the multipole expansion.
+However, in anisotropic systems, the monopole oscillations are inseparably mixed with incompressive oscillations, e.g., the quadrupole oscillations~\cite{2007-01-TMTN} and then it is necessary to redefine the breathing oscillations as mixtures of those oscillations.
 In the present paper, we adopt the later definition for the anisotropic systems.

-In the present work, we take the cylindrical trap potential in Eq.~(\ref{Eq-3}) and consider cylindrical deformation in the ground and excited states.
-Then the breathing oscillations appear in the expectation values of projected mean square radius operators
+In the present work, we take the cylindrical trap in eq.~(\ref{Eq-3}) and consider cylindrical deformation in the ground and excited states.
+Then the breathing oscillations appear in expectation values of projected mean square radius operators

-In the actual experiments, those expectation values are directly observed with the absorption imaging method, and the excited gases are artificially generated with sudden change of the trap potentials.
+for $j = c$ and $z$.
+In actual experiments, those expectation values are directly observed with the absorption imaging method, and the excited gases are artificially generated with sudden change of the trap potentials.